Pet-friendly Christmas decor tips for a safe, festive home

 Decide on Safe Holiday Treats

-Bake simple homemade treats using pet-safe ingredients like peanut butter, pumpkin, or oats for dogs, and tuna or chicken for cats.
-Always avoid harmful ingredients like chocolate, onions, garlic, or artificial sweeteners, and store the treats securely to prevent overeating.
+Indulge your pet with homemade snacks like peanut butter, pumpkin, oats (for dogs), and chicken, turkey, or tuna for cats.
+Avoid harmful ingredients like chocolate, onions, garlic, or artificial sweeteners, and store the treats securely far from pets to prevent overeating.

 Host a Pet Secret Santa Gift Exchange